(Modern Survival.org) – What is the Leading Cause of Death in Men?

 Practice Healthy Living

-Eating the right kinds of foods and staying active goes a long way toward keeping the heart healthy.
+Eating the right kinds of foods and staying active go a long way toward keeping the heart healthy.
 It is important to eat lots of fresh fruits and vegetables.
 Cutting back on processed foods that are traditionally high in sodium will also help.
 Sodium, which is vital to the body, is harmful when consumed in large quantities, as it causes high blood pressure.

 It’s also crucial to reduce excess weight.
 That can be done by staying active and consuming healthy foods.
 Not only will exercise and good food create a healthier body, they also tend to make a person feel more nourished and energized.